MerosCrypto/Meros/docs/Protocol/Merit.md

 The "verifiers" has one leaf per Transaction, where each leaf is `Blake2b(verifierNickName1 + verifierNickName2 + ... + verifierNickNameN)`.

-A BlockHeader's hash is defined as follows:
+A BlockHeader's signature and hash are defined as follows:

 ```
 h1 = Argon2d(
     iterations = 1,
     memory = 65536,
     parallelism = 1
-    data = header.serializeWithoutProof(),
+    data = header.serializeWithoutProofOrSignature(),
     salt = proof left padded to be 8 bytes long
 )

+signature = miner.sign(h1)
 hash = Argon2d(
     iterations = 1,
     memory = 65536,
     parallelism = 1
     data = h1,
-    salt = miner.sign(h1)
+    salt = signature
 )
 ```